Four ways to celebrate Cybersecurity Awareness Month at your association

 The best way to combat phishing is to train your staff on how to recognize a phishing attempt.
 Offer clear examples so employees know the signs of phishing and how to report it when an attempt occurs.
 Explain to staff that being cautious about cybersecurity is the best practice.
 When in doubt, immediately report suspicious emails, direct messages, or social media posts to IT.

-Additionally, ensure your team schedules a software download directly from the source to prevent unlicensed versions carrying malicious code from taking over your system.
+During this Cybersecurity Awareness Month, ensure your team schedules software downloads directly from the source to prevent unlicensed versions carrying malicious code from taking over your system.
 Consider making your software updates automatic to protect all staff from cybersecurity threats.
 Or have IT send mass emails alerting staff about important software updates.

 More industry insights, delivered to your inbox.
 Sign up for our blog!